syncfusion-content/flutter-docs/Flutter/chart/trendlines.md

 ---
 layout: post
 title: Syncfusion Flutter Charts Trendlines
-description: Learn how to enable and customize the trendlines available in the Syncfusion Flutter Chart widget.
+description: Learn how to enable and customize the trendlines and its features available in the Syncfusion Flutter Charts widget.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Trendlines
+# Trendlines in SfCartesianChart

 Trendlines are used to show the direction and speed of price.